glowfi/sYT/README.md

 -dl   | --dlink         Download any youtube video with a single link dmenu as provider.
 -fl   | --flink         Download any youtube video with a single link fzf as provider.
 -flm  | --flinkmulti    Download any youtube video with multiple link fzf as provider.
+-mav  | --mergeaudvid   Merge audio and video with fzf as provider.

 Example 1: sYT.sh -fl  "https://youtube.com/abcdef" -p "fzf" [Pass the link as argument if u want to uses fzf]